Petrified Forest National Park in One Day

 When to Visit Petrified Forest National Park

-It can get up to the 90s in the summer here and 30s during the day and even colder at night in the winter.
+It can get up to the 90s in the summer here and down to the 30s in the winter.
 Therefore the best time to visit would be in the Spring or Fall, when the weather is nice both here and in nearby places in Arizona.

 How to Get to Petrified Forest National Park